magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 selected.
 It is routed to a special client-on-both-sides endpoint, rather than causing the listening endpoint to accept a new connection.
-This avoids the need for application-level code to negotiate who should be the one to open it (the Leader/Follower distinction is private to the Wormhole
+This avoids the need for application-level code to negotiate who should be the one to open it.
+The Leader/Follower distinction is private to the Wormhole
-internals: applications are not obligated to pick a side).
+internals: applications are not obligated to pick a side.
+Applications which need to negotitate their way into asymmetry should send a random number through the control channel and use it to assign themselves an application-level role.

 OPEN and CLOSE messages for the control channel are logged and discarded.
 The control-channel client endpoints can only be used once, and does not close